 The key to healthy fish is healthy tank water.
 Here’s how to check your aquarium health and stop your fish looking green around the gills.

 The easiest way to check your fish tank water is to buy a good all-round tester kit.
 The key things to look out for are ammonia, nitrite, nitrate and pH.
 These compounds will be kept largely in check with a good mechanical, chemical and biological filter.
 But it’s a delicate balance, so check your tank’s water health regularly.
+Remember that you can always bring in a sample of 100mL of your aquarium water and have it tested for free at your local Petbarn.

 The number one killer of fish is ammonia.
 It forms the first part of your tank’s nitrogen cycle and comes from fish waste and uneaten food.
 Whether your aquarium is fresh or salt water, you want the ammonia level to be 0.0ppm or undetectable.
 Any higher and the water could be toxic for your fish and needs to be treated with an ammonia removal product.
 To stay on top of your aquarium’s ammonia levels, install an ammonia alert sensor.